isi-nlp/tutorials/technical/mount-hpc_deri.md

 2. Also on your local machine, add yourself to the fuse group.

-  * Linux: `sudo gpasswd -a $USER fuse`.
+  * (Linux) `sudo gpasswd -a $USER fuse`.
 You can find out your USER variable by typing `whoami`.
 After this step, you may need to restart your terminal or shell to register the change.
-  * Mac: System Preferences; Users & Groups; Little '+' button, next to "New Account" select 'Group'; Full name 'fuse'; select the group from the list, tick your account name
+  * (Mac) System Preferences; Users & Groups; Little '+' button, next to "New Account" select 'Group'; Full name 'fuse'; select the group from the list, tick your account name
 3. Make a folder where you want to mount your files.
 I'll call mine hpc.

           mkdir ~/hpc